 Surgical masks are disposable medical devices that must be disposed of in the appropriate manner after use.
 Respirators (FFP / N, R or P) can be disposable or reusable.
 In the second case, it is possible to replace the filter when it is full.

 The effective life of a surgical mask or a respirator is indicated by the manufacturer.
 It varies according to use.
-Generally speaking, it can range from three to eight hours depending on the concentration of the contaminant and a series of external factors such as air humidity, temperature, volume of air breathed in, etc.
+Generally speaking, it can range from three to eight hours depending on the concentration of the contaminant and a series of external factors such as air humidity, temperature, volume of air breathed in, etc. Wearing face shields over face masks can prolong mask life.
+Face shields can also be easily washed and disinfected.

 For respirators equipped with gas filters, if the wearer begins to perceive the smell of gas, he or she must immediately leave the work area and replace the filter.
 Similarly in the case of dust filters, if the wearer begins to perceive an increase in inspiratory effort, he or she should leave the premises and replace the filter.
 These masks are mainly worn by people working in contact with chemicals or by firefighters.